dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 Here's the proposed release schedule:
 - **.NET 9** - the feature is introduced and enabled in `dotnet build` and `MSBuild.exe` command-line builds.
 It is not enabled in VS just yet.
 No analyzers are enabled by default.
 It is not technically required to read the TFM or any other props during evaluation, though it would be nice to respect `RunAnalyzers` already in this release. `.editorconfig` can be the sole source of configuration.
 - **.NET 10** - based on feedback and testing, we choose a set of analyzers to enable by default for projects targeting `net10.0`, and enable the feature as a whole in Visual Studio.
 Depending on how we feel about the perf characteristics of evaluation, especially the "double evaluation" mandated by discovering evaluation-tracking analyzers just-in-time, we may want to omit such analyzers from the default set.
 - **.NET 11** and beyond - some more analyzers are enabled for projects targeting `net11.0`, the `net10.0` does not change.
 Everything is mature and performant enough that we are able to auto-enable any analyzer.
+The gradual tightening of rules enabled by default gets us closer to the long envisioned "strict mode", which will ultimately allow us to evolve MSBuild to be simpler and more performant.

 For the `.editorconfig` file configuration, following will apply: